LukeGus/Termix-Docs/docs/install/connector/ios.md

 Using your iOS Apple mobile device, visit [this link](https://apps.apple.com/us/app/termix-ssh-companion/id6752672071) or search `Termix - SSH Companion` on the Apple App Store.
 You can install and open it like you would any other app via the App Store.

 Once installed and opened, follow the on-screen guide to connect to your existing Termix instance.
+If you enjoy the app, consider leaving an honest review so the app shows up higher in the serach results.

 ## Support